Supergravity as Generalised Geometry I: Type II Theories: Introduction

 Generalised geometry~\cite{GCY,Gualtieri} is the study of structures on a generalised tangent space $E\simeq TM\oplus T^*M$.
 Local diffeomorphism invariance is replaced by a larger group that also includes the gauge transformations of the NSNS two-form $B$ and there is a natural $O(d,d)$ structure on $E$, forming a Courant algebroid~\cite{roytenberg}.
 Since it was first applied to supersymmetric type II backgrounds~\cite{GMPT,JW,Berglund:2005dm} and string sigma models~\cite{sigmas}, it has been clear that it is closely connected to the geometry of supergravity.

 In this paper we show that ten-dimensional type IIA and IIB supergravity theories, to leading order in the fermions, can be formulated precisely as generalised geometrical analogues of Einstein gravity.
 The theory has manifest local $\Spin(9,1)\times\Spin(1,9)$ symmetry and admits a natural analogue of the Levi--Civita connection.
 Remarkably both bosonic and fermionic equations of motion and all the supersymmetry variations take a simple form in terms of this generalised connection.
+Although we will focus on the ten-dimensional case, the same formalism, with a local $\Spin(d)\times\Spin(d)$ symmetry, also describes the type II fields restricted to a $d$-dimensional manifold $M$ used to compactify the ten-dimensional theory to flat space.

 Interestingly, such rewritings in terms of generalised geometry appear not to be restricted to type II theories.
 In a forthcoming companion paper~\cite{CSW2}, we define the corresponding structures in the $E_{d(d)}$ version of generalised geometry~\cite{chris,PW} relevant to restrictions of eleven-dimensional supergravity to a $d$-dimensional manifold.

 Let us start by briefly summarizing our construction and results.
 We slightly extend the action on the generalised tangent space to a conformal $O(10,10)\times\bbR^+$ structure.
 The NSNS fields then define an $O(9,1)\times O(1,9)$ substructure.
 The RR field strengths $F$ are described by a $\Spin(10,10)$ spinor, while the fermions transform in particular spinor representations of the two $\Spin(9,1)$ groups.
 The supergravity is described as an analogue of conventional gravity, where $O(10,10)\times\bbR^+$ and $O(9,1)\times O(1,9)$ play the role of the $\GL(d,\bbR)$ and $O(d)$ actions of the frame bundle respectively, and the diffeomorphism group is replaced by $\Gsym$, an extension by NSNS $B$-field transformations.